 - Essential oils (optional).

 Here’s an interesting fact.
-I was always thought that vodka was made from potatoes.
+I always thought that vodka was made from potatoes.
 Apparently not.
 Most vodkas are made from barley or wheat.
 Go figure.
 So you’re basically drinking fermented bread. 😀 Anyhows, here’s how to make some homemade vodka starch:

 - Mix the cornstarch with the water and whisk until smooth and lump-free.

-- Place the mixture on a stovetop and bring to boil while stirring continuously.
+- Place the mixture on a stovetop and bring it to a boil while stirring continuously.
 Cook until the mixture turns cloudy and opaque (about 2 minutes).
 Remove from heat and let cool.
 You can skip this step if you don’t mind shaking the mixture before you use it

 - Pour a few drops of essential oils into the vodka and then add it to the water-cornstarch mixture.
 The essential oils aren’t really necessary, but it does make the starch smell so divine.
-You can also use a fabric softener instead of the oils.
+You can also use a fabric softener instead of oils.

-- Carefully pour the mixture into a spray bottle and it’s ready to use.
+- Carefully pour the mixture into a spray bottle, and it’s ready to use.